department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 Yes.
 If you’ve received care at a VA health facility, follow the steps below to sign up by mail or in person.

-###To sign up by mail
+### To sign up by mail

 Fill out, sign, and date a Request for and Authorization to Release Protected Health Information to Health Information Exchanges (VA Form 10-0485).<br>
 [Download VA Form 10-0485](https://www.va.gov/vaforms/medical/pdf/10-0485-fill.pdf).

-Then, send the completed form to the Release of Information Office at your nearest VA medical center.<br>
+Send the completed form to the Release of Information Office at your nearest VA medical center.<br>
 [Find the address for your nearest VA medical center](/facilities/).

 ### To sign up in person